 People with aversions to blue may be strongly self-reliant, career minded and disciplined.
 They may have charted out and planned their own career and life with clear direction.

 According to studies, a person who has an aversion for violet may have serious attitudes about life and spiritual things.
-They may find it difficult to dream, to have fantasies, or spiritual life.
+They may find it difficult to dream, to have fantasies or spiritual life.
 They may have a tendency to rejection and reject everything or anything that they deem as unnatural or unrealistic.

 An aversion to black may come from a fear of the unknown, or fear of the abuse of power.
-People with this aversion desire to be free from all kinds of dependency, hindrances and blockages; to be able to throw off shackles.
+People with this aversion desire to be free from all kinds of dependency, hindrances, and blockages; to be able to throw off shackles.

 Color Theory and Color Therapy

 I find colors and color theory very interesting.
-I’m an artist and I use color everyday.
+I’m an artist and I use color every day.
 I paint, sketch, create, decorate with color all the time.
 I don’t mind putting green into paintings if the scene calls for it but I would rather not live with it, buy a green car or talk on a green phone.

 Color therapists believe that certain colors are soothing to the mentally ill and the sick and healing.
-Blue has been proven to have a very calming affect and that is one reason why surgical garb has converted to blue.
+Blue has been proven to have a very calming effect and that is one reason why surgical garb has converted to blue.
 A patient could be very on edge knowing they are going under the knife but tend to be calmer seeing the entire surgical staff in a calm blue.
 Studies show that a person with a fever will naturally have a reduction of fever when placed in a blue room.